EnJnDeSIgn/rand-and-rollers/readme_game_py.txt

 based story wise of maat.txt file

 This is just a note file as the to the get working has changed!
 Do not fallow to run program.
+Look for comprehensive setup section for the game.py near the end for setup

 [ethics.f90]
     ↓ (outputs random fallacy)